We donβt ask you to trust the agent β we prove it executed.

 No proof, no access.

-Trusted TEE provider (mock signer in current deployment; Venice TEE target integration)
+Trusted TEE provider (live Venice TEE signer in current Base deployment)

-signs an Ethereum-verifiable payload that is mapped into the OnlyAgent execution commitment
+signs an Ethereum-verifiable payload (`promptHash:responseHash`) that OnlyAgent verifies directly onchain

 ERC-8004 registered agent identity